Decision Machines: Congruent Decision Trees: Logical Decision Machines

-The matrix $B$ in \eqref{Tree} is called template matrix which consists of the template vectors of the leaf nodes as its row vectors.
-This matrix is related with the structure of decision tree.
-The sibling leaves share the same parent and ancestor nodes thus their template vectors share the same zero elements and the results of tests except the one corresponding to their parent node.
-From the computation perspective, the difference of sibling template vectors is parallel to certain unit vector(one-hot vector).
+The sibling leaves share the same parent and ancestor nodes thus they share the same tests and their unique different result is returned by their parent node.
+From the computation perspective, the difference of sibling template vectors is parallel to certain one-hot vector.

-The number of non-zeroes in template vector is equal to the depth of the corresponding leaf node to the root plus 1.
-And the depth of binary tree is equal to the $\infty$-norm of the template matrix plus 1.
-And the following theorem is obvious. \begin{quote} The sum of the binary tree depth is equal to the trace of the $BB^{T}$ plus the number of leaf nodes. \end{quote}

-Based on the fact that only the sibling terminal nodes share all the tests and the only different result is returned by their parent node, We observe some facts on the template vector: (1) the template vectors associated with sibling terminal nodes are linearly independent even they share the same elements except the one corresponding to their parent node.
-(2) the sibling template vectors are independent of other template vectors according to the nonzero elements associated with their parent node in the sibling column vectors, which we cannot combine the zero elements in other vectors to generate.
-The common elements in two template vector correspond to the common ancients of leaf nodes associated with these vectors.

-Another observation is that the root node will test all samples so that its corresponding results are not zero in all template vectors.
-In another word, there is an column vector without any 0 in the template matrix.
-The column vector corresponds to the results, which a nonterminal node returns for all template vectors.
-For example, the first column of $B$ in the above subsection corresponds to the test associated with the root node, which means the test is true for the first four leaves and false for the last two ones.
-Thus it implies that the first four leaves belongs to left subtree of the root node and the last two ones belong to the right subtree of the root node.
-Every test will produce two results so each column must have at least one $1$ and $-1$.
-In another word, each test must be involved with at least two decision path.
-The number of nonzero elements in the column vectors is the number of decision path associated with the corresponding non-terminal node.
-The $-1$ ($1$) of row vector means that leaf is in the left(right) subtree of the corresponding non-terminal node.
+Each leaf node is attached to a row vector in the template matrix $\mathrm{B}$.
+According to definition of template vector, each internal node is attached to a column vector in the template matrix $\mathrm{B}$, where its element is attached to a leaf node.
+The root node will test all samples so that its corresponding results are not zero in all template vectors.
+In another word, there is a column vector without any 0 in $\mathrm{B}$.
+For example, the first column of $\mathrm{B}$ of the decision tree shown in \ref{Fig.main1} is associated with the test of the root, which means the test is true for the first four leaves and false for the last two ones.
+Thus, it implies that the first four leaves belongs to left subtree of the root node and the last two ones belong to the right subtree of the root node.
+Every test will produce two results, so each column must have at least one $1$ and $-1$.
+In another word, each test must be involved with at least two decision paths.